When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • the chin must be brought to the chest;

-• general or local anesthesia related to the tongue is introduced;
+• general or local tongue-related anesthesia is administered;

-• a special design is inserted between the lips, which does not allow you to bite the pipe;
+• a special structure is inserted between the lips, which prevents the pipe from being bitten;

-• a tube is inserted through the mouth or nose;
+• a probe is inserted through the mouth or nose;

-• if the introduction is traditional through the mouth, then you need to breathe through the nose;
+• if the administration is traditional through the mouth, then you need to breathe through the nose;

-• the main difficulty is to force yourself not to swallow, and since this is a reflex, it is not so easy to do this, but it is necessary;
+• the main difficulty is to force yourself not to swallow, and since it is a reflex, this is not so easy to do, but it is necessary;

-• so that saliva does not interfere and does not provoke swallowing reflexes, a saliva ejector is inserted into the patient;
+• to prevent saliva from interfering with and provoking swallowing reflexes, a saliva ejector is inserted into the patient;

 • in some cases, air is introduced into the gastrointestinal tract to expand the walls and study their condition in more detail;